apache/trafficserver/doc/admin-guide/logging/formatting.en.rst

 cqssa  Client Request ALPN Protocol ID negotiated with the client. pqssl  Proxy Request  Indicates whether the connection from |TS| to the origin
                       was over SSL or not.
-pscert Proxy Request  1 if origin requested certificate from |TS| during TLS
+pqssr  Proxy Request  SSL session ticket reused status from |TS| to the origin;
-                      handshake but no client certificate was defined.
+                      indicates if the current request hit the SSL session ticket and avoided a full SSL handshake. pscert Proxy Request  1 if origin requested certificate from |TS| during TLS handshake but no client certificate was defined.
 2 if origin requested certificate from |TS| during TLS handshake and a